emustudio/edigen/README.md

 	javacc.dir=Directory containing javacc.jar

-Files in the `src/edigen/parser/` and `src/edigen/tree/` directories are automatically generated.
+Files in the `src/edigen/parser/` directory are automatically generated.
 Please do not edit them manually.